bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Your weight data is _noisy_ and you are looking for the _signal_.

-On top of the noise there's observation error every time you use your scale, even if you use it consistently at the same time of day and in the same state.
+On top of the noise there's observation error every time you take a measurement, even if you check the scale consistently at the same time of day and in the same state.

 **Track your weight daily and you don't have to worry about this.**